 - Students and postdocs cannot serve as PIs or Co-PIs.

-- Up to $25,000 for awards that bring together two faculty members who engage in an interdisciplinary project
+- Awards with budgets up to $25,000 for projects that bring together two faculty members with complementary expertise

 Q: May I utilize seed grant funds to finance an international collaborator?

 A: You may not allocate salary for visitors, but you may allocate travel funds up to the maximum allowed under the solicitation.

 Q: May I utilize seed grant funds for a Roar allocation (for example, access to GPU nodes)?